Iowa Knife Laws

 3. The city of Des Moines bans the usage or carrying of any kind of knives or blades inside a primary or secondary school property.
 This means concealed, legal, illegal, open – any kinds of knives are illegal inside these premises.

-See also: Idaho Knife Law Made Simple: What You Need to Know
+See also: Understanding South Dakota's Knife Laws: What You Need to Know

 Illegality Based On Concealment